Edward-Wei/LC2200-Datapath/README.txt

 additional documentation to get it working.
 And, it might be cool to look at a few years down the road when I'm making the big bucks.

 Finally, your mileage may vary with this project.
-I can't image you'd make much progress unless you were in the course.
+I can't imagine you'd make much progress unless you were in the course.

 Requirements
 I've tried to bundle as much as I bear to in this repo.
 It sucks for source